 At Chimu Adventures, we understand that the higher cost involved in choosing an Antarctica & South Georgia expedition is a concern for many prospective visitors.
 However, there are several ways you can mitigate costs with early-bird and special deals playing perhaps the most important role.
 Head on over to our Antarctica Special Deals page and you’ll discover impressive discounts on early-bird deals, like a 15% saving on our 2021 Falklands & South Georgia Antarctica Expedition.

-Find out more about our Affordable Antarctica trips, learn all there is to know about this incredible place from our comprehensive Antarctica Travel Guide and when you’re ready to take the next step, contact us for more personalised advice.
+Learn all there is to know about this incredible place from our comprehensive Antarctica Travel Guide and when you’re ready to take the next step, contact us for more personalised advice.